 It's also worth using a barrier cream as this will prevent the moisture and enzymes in the saliva from irritating the skin more.
-Examples of barrier creams you could use are Vaseline, Bepanthen ointment, paw paw ointment, Sudocrem or even some spare Lansinoh.
+Speak to your pharmacist about barrier creams, and which they would recommend, depending on how bad the rash is.

 When bathing use a mild soap-alternative wash and finish with a light moisturiser.
 I like the QV or Cetaphil range.
 If the rash is particularly severe or weeping or you have any concerns go in to see your local pharmacist and ask them to have a look.
 Often they are able to recommend stronger creams or let you know if you should see the doctor.

 7. My one-year-old son split the skin on his forehead after a bump and there's now a scar.
 What product would you recommend to lessen the scar?